82 F

 You must do more to combat existing clothes moth infestations.
 Using a HEPA vacuum cleaner, clean out drawers and closets.
 Vacuum all furniture and other areas where food sources such as lint, pet hair, and human hair can accumulate.
 Untouched lint and hair for an extended period of time are ideal breeding grounds for clothes moths.
 After vacuuming, throw away the vacuum bag as soon as possible.

-Place stored clothing that is not kept in airtight containers in the dryer or the sun once or twice a month to kill larvae.
-Before putting the clothes back in the drawer or on the hanger, shake them out or brush them.
-This will aid in the removal of any remaining eggs and larvae.
+To kill larvae, put stored clothing not in airtight containers in the dryer or out in the sun once or twice a month.
+After that, shake out or brush the clothes before returning them to the drawer or hanger to help remove any remaining eggs and larvae.

 Finally, do not use rodenticide baits to kill mice or rats indoors.
 Their carcasses can serve as a breeding ground for clothes moths!